backfire250/ds_salary_proj/README.md

 *	Parsed rating out of company text
 *	Made a new column for company state
 *	Added a column to indicate if the job was at the company’s headquarters
-*	Transformed 'founded date' columnn into 'age of company'
+*	Transformed 'founded date' column into 'age of company'
 *	Made columns to show if different skills were listed in the job description:
     * Python
     * R